 Sean is the founder and President of RigWil LLC, a strategic consulting firm that provides insights to C-suite corporate and association executives.
 He is also the co-host of the podcast Everything’s Going to be All Right, and President of the Growth & Opportunity Fund.
 Since leaving the White House he has traveled the world addressing groups, corporations, forums, schools and associations as an exclusive speaker of the Worldwide Speakers Group.
 Sean serves as a spokesman and senior advisor to the America First Action SuperPAC.
 He is a council member of the Gerson Lehrman Group and served as a visiting fellow at Harvard University’s Institute of Politics during the 2017-2018 academic year.
-He is the author of the forthcoming book The Briefing, which sheds light on the headline-grabbing Trump administration’s first year as well as the 2016 campaign and his time in Washington.
+He is the author of the New York Times bestselling book The Briefing, which sheds light on the headline-grabbing Trump administration’s first year as well as the 2016 campaign and his time in Washington.
 Sean is currently represented by William Morris Endeavor Entertainment, and also serves as a commander in the U.S. Navy Reserve.
 He currently sits on the Board of Directors of the Yellow Ribbon Fund, as well as the Independence Fund, and on the Board of Advisors of Operation Renewed Hope.